Behaviour & Anti Bullying:

 School starts every school year with a renewed focus on Anti Bullying, and information is shared with all staff, pupils and parents.
 This is followed up throughout the year.
-Staff act on suspicions and allegations of Bullying immediately, and share this with senior staff as required (usually the Head of School).
-School keeps records of all allegations/suspicions of Bullying, and the Head of School investigates these personally.
+Staff act on suspicions and allegations of Bullying immediately, and share this with senior staff as required (usually the Head).
+School keeps records of all allegations/suspicions of Bullying, and the Head investigates these personally.
 Swift and appropriate action is taken whenever required.

 In addition, when any incidents of physical or verbal aggression take place in school, staff complete an 'incident form'.
-This information is then passed on to the Head of School, who cross-references this with any prior incidents to look for any developing patterns, and also checks the Anti-Bullying records in the same way, before filing.
+This information is then passed on to the Head, who cross-references this with any prior incidents to look for any developing patterns, and also checks the Anti-Bullying records in the same way, before filing.